 - Cut out the cube template on the Workout Cube Handout.

 - Or, you can use a box instead of the template.
 Tape or glue paper to the sides of your box so that you can write on them.

 - There are 6 sides to your cube or box.
-On each side, write or draw one exercise that you can do in or around your home.
+On each side, write one exercise that you can do in or around your home.
 Here are some ideas:

 - o Dance for 10 minutes

 - o 25 jumping jacks

 - o 10 push ups

 - o 15 frog jumps

 - o Run in place for 1 minute

 - o Go for a 10 minute walk

 - Fold along the lines of the template.

 - Put glue on the tabs and paste it into place, or fold it and then tape it shut.

 - Roll your cube and see what side lands facing up.
 Do the exercise that is listed on that side.

 - Roll your cube 4 more times.
+For each roll do the exercise that lands face up.